-Customer credit risk is managed by each receivable department subject to the Company's established policy, procedures and control relating to customer credit risk management (including credit approvals, establishing credit limits and continuously monitoring the creditworthiness of customers to which company grants credit term in normal course of business).
-Credit quality of a customer is assessed by the Company on various parameters by its receivable department.
+Customer credit risk is managed by each customer segment department subject to the Company's established policy, procedures and control relating to customer credit risk management (including credit approvals, establishing credit limits and continuously monitoring the creditworthiness of customers to which company grants credit term in normal course of business).
+Credit quality of a customer is assessed by the Company on various parameters by its credit control department.
 Outstanding customer receivables are regularly monitored and any shipments to major customers are generally covered by letters of credit or other forms of credit insurance obtained from reputable banks and other financial institutions to secure the risk of default by the customers.
 Moreover, given the diverse nature of the Company's businesses trade receivables are spread over a number of customers with no significant concentration of credit risk.

 An impairment analysis is performed at each reporting date on trade receivables by lifetime expected credit loss method based on provision matrix.
-The provision rates are based on days past due for grouping of various customers based on their segment type.
 The maximum exposure to credit risk at the reporting date is the carrying value of each class of financial assets.
 The Company does not hold collateral as security.
-The letters of credit and other forms of credit insurance are considered integral part of trade receivables and considered in the calculation of impairment.
-The Company evaluates the concentration of risk with respect to trade receivables as low, as its customers are located in several jurisdictions and industries and operate in largely independent markets.
+The letters of credit and other forms of credit insurance are considered integral part of trade and industries and operate in largely independent markets, as per the management estimate no impairment provided during the year.